mertkavi/mertkavi.github.io/content/posts/why-kubernetes-is-important-for-the-future-of-data-platforms/index.md

 ---
 title: "Why Kubernetes is important for the future of data platforms?"
 date: 2022-03-13T13:15:05+03:00
-description: "Learn why is important Kubernetes for data platforms, data infrastructure, machine learning, and how to solve complex data problems."
+description: "The article discusses the challenges of data processing in various industries and proposes Kubernetes as a solution for managing distributed systems and task orchestrations, with advantages such as resource efficiency, seamless scalability, a built-in scheduler, cloud flexibility, and the ability to apply engineering best practices."
-tags: ["kubernetes", "data infrastucture"]
+tags: ["kubernetes", "data infrastucture", "data platform"]
 draft: false
 ---

+{{< alert "circle-info" >}}
+**Disclaimer:** Any opinions expressed are solely my own.
+{{< /alert >}}

 ## Introduction

-Kubernetes is container automation and allocator platform in short.
-It has built-in healing, scheduling, deployment practices (such as rollouts and rollbacks), load-balancing, and auto-scaling features.
-It wraps up containers as abstraction by name of Pod.
+In brief, Kubernetes is a platform for automating and allocating containers that includes built-in features for healing, scheduling, and deployment practices (such as rollouts and rollbacks), as well as load-balancing and auto-scaling capabilities.
+Containers are abstracted by the name "Pod" within Kubernetes.

 ### Kubernetes architecture